andrewjmeier/TableTop.JS/tutorials/markdown/checkers.md

 Notice that we could include double jumps here with a few more lines of code - after this tutorial, try it yourself!

-You can refresh the game at this point to try moving around - invalid moves should raise an error in the console, and you shouldn't be able to perform anything illegal.
+**You can refresh the game at this point to try moving around** Invalid moves should raise an error in the console, and you shouldn't be able to perform anything illegal.
 The console should also be warning you that playerDidWin should be implemented.
 Let look at that now.

 ### Game Over